monistowl/planten/docs/architecture.md

 Developers regenerate fixtures with `cargo run -p capture_golden` whenever the protocol behavior changes; `docs/development.md` documents that workflow alongside the nightly toolchain and linting guardrails.

+## ProcFS tree and golden capture

+- `libs/planten_fs_proc` now exposes a `/proc` tree whose per-pid directories mirror the Plan 9 layout:
+  `cmdline`, `status`, `stat`, `statm`, `info`, `mounts`, `fd/`, and `task/self` all round-trip through the same `FsServer` trait used by RAMFS.
+Each directory listing and file stat incorporates real-time data from `sysinfo`, while placeholder `fd`/`task` entries keep the tree navigable when the host provides fewer details.
+- The golden trace workflow now includes a ProcFS recorder (`tools/capture_procfs`).
+It spins up the ProcFS server, issues a fixed sequence of handshake, root, and per-pid operations, and dumps the resulting request/response pairs under `tests/proc_golden`.
+The new `libs/planten_fs_proc/tests/proc_golden_integration.rs` test plays back the handshake/root sequence and ensures the recorded response types still match the live server, making it easy to spot regressions when adding new proc entries or changing data formatting.